lacanoid/datalink/ROADMAP.md

 - ✔︎ function to wait for datalinker to finish
 - better link state handling: unlink → linked, error → ?
 - better file handling wrt. immutable state
-- token decoding in dlvalue (now in dlpreviouscopy and dlnewcopy)
 - fix DLPREVIOUSCOPY wrt to old token vs has_token vs read_access
 - dlvalue better error handling
 - make all this work well for non-superusers as well